alestiago/alestiago/README.md

 I imagine you want to know something about me before hopping to another page.
 Well, below I left some bullet points that go straight to the point (pun intended).

 - 💼 I'm a software engineer at Very Good Ventures.
+- 📚 I'm a computer scientist.
-- 🔭 I’m currently working on Cellular Automata.
+- 🔭 I’m currently working on Dart Frog.
 - 🎾 I’m learning how to play padel.
 - 💬 Ask me about Flutter and Dart.
 - 😄 Pronouns: he/him/his